 Many argue that Cork should have been the true capital of Ireland, as it’s larger in size than Dublin, with just as much going on.
 The Cork people are also what my farming father would call less “affected.”
 In other words, a community of people who are down to earth, not too affected by the conveniences of city life, and don’t have grand ideas about themselves.
 In Irish culture, that would be seen as a positive.

-In terms of what Cork has to offer, the county has the second largest natural harbor in the world (Cork Harbor), a thriving trad Irish music scene, a welcoming pub culture, and plenty of amazing eateries, cafes, and fine dining restaurants.
+In terms of what Cork has to offer, the county has the second-largest natural harbor in the world (Cork Harbor), a thriving trad Irish music scene, a welcoming pub culture, and plenty of amazing eateries, cafes, and fine dining restaurants.
 There’s also a lot to experience when it comes to nature.
 After all, Cork is located on the southernmost tip of Ireland and boasts a fierce, Atlantic coastline.
-See also; Where to Stay in Cork for 2022.
 Now, come check out these activities in Cork!

 13. Do the Baltimore Beacon Walk